ALL OF IT HAS LED ME HERE

 My physical health suffered, too, and worsened for many years as I continued to make poor life choices based on a foundation of toxic beliefs, which only added to the already overwhelming anxiety.
 Eventually, I fought my way out of the anxiety disorders and addiction, but they had taken their toll and I developed a long list of health ailments.
 By the time I was in my 30s, that list included a significant heart problem, despite being an underweight non-smoker with a healthy lifestyle.

 Over the next several years, the heart problem continued to worsen.
 Eventually, I became suicidal because I couldn't stand the suffering any longer.
 Thankfully, I had patients who needed me and I kept pulling myself through one moment at a time until I dug myself out of that terrible dark hole.

 Marriages, divorces, five children and single parenting were tough enough.
 But my days were also filled with crises and turmoil that could rival any soap opera.
 I was determined to find a better life, one that included healing on all levels, a life that would bring me peace and happiness, and that would allow me to make a difference in the lives of others.
 I sought counselling until I became the counsellor.
 I sought healing until I became the healer.
 I sought external religions until I discovered internal spirituality.

 My life and work are dedicated to sharing what I've discovered throughout this journey of challenges, healing, and finding balance, leading those who have also come through the other side of suffering as they seek a deeper connection with themselves and greater meaning in life.
-I am so blessed to be able use my passion for writing, art and music to share my messages of hope, empowerment and healing.
+I am so blessed to be able use my natural abilities as a psychic and medium, along with my passion for writing, art and music to share my messages of hope, empowerment and healing.

 Every day is a precious gift, no matter what your circumstances.
 There is always the option to find the beauty that exists in your life.
 There is always a way to rise above difficult circumstances, turn them into your strengths, and create a fabulously empowered life.